otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-08-content-delivery-networks-api-integration-1.md

 - Use a load function to fetch departments from your **Express REST API**
 - Create form actions for both create and update department operations
 - The create action should accept name and institutionId from form data
-- The update action should accept id, name, and institutionId from form data
+- The update action should accept id, name and institutionId from form data
 - Handle validation errors and return appropriate responses using `fail()`
 - Use environment variables for the API base URL
 - Implement proper error handling for network requests